charleslukes/nft-sea/README.md

 ```

 ### Struggles
-- Opensea testnet api don't work on the browser (as at this time).
+- Opensea testnet api don't work on the browser at this time (cors errors).
 Spent a lot of time trying to figure why its so, had to revert to alchemy.

 ### Improvements that could be done
 - Implement pagination